JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Known issues
 {id="known-issues-1"}

 Running builds are not shown on the build configuration page if there are no finished builds.
-To workaround the issue, stop the TeamCity server, replace the `TEAMCITY_DIRECTORY/webapps/ROOT/js/ring/bundle.js` with the `bundle.js` file  attached to [this issue](https://youtrack.jetbrains.com/issue/TW-59529#focus=streamItem-27-3327362.0-0) and start the server.
+To work around the issue, stop the TeamCity server, replace the `TEAMCITY_DIRECTORY/webapps/ROOT/js/ring/bundle.js` with the `bundle.js` file  attached to [this issue](https://youtrack.jetbrains.com/issue/TW-59529#focus=streamItem-27-3327362.0-0) and start the server.

 ## Changes from 2018.2.1 to 2018.2.2
 * The bundled Tomcat has been updated to version 8.5.3